Omar Narvaez’s consistency at the plate is one of the Mariners’ few bright spots

 Notes

-“[Mitch shows] great preparation and effort day in and day out,” said Mariners bench coach Manny Acta in a release. “[He is an] outstanding teammate!”
+“(Mitch shows) great preparation and effort day in and day out,” said Mariners bench coach Manny Acta in a release. “(He is an) outstanding teammate!”

 • Before Friday’s game, Servais had updates on several injured players: